- Course Information

-In today’s diverse education environment, teachers in the elementary classroom must often work closely with parents, peers, administrators and the community to assure that students are given the opportunity to learn.
-The Elementary Education specialization is designed for Rio Salado College (RSC) students interested in completing the degree work for the teaching profession in elementary education.
-You will complete ten Northcentral courses that emphasize leadership skills for elementary teachers, and include field experiences in technology and assessment in the elementary classroom.
-As a BEd in Elementary Education graduate, you will have the knowledge and skills to become an effective teacher and school leader and will be prepared to pursue a career in the teaching profession.
+In today’s diverse education environment, teachers in the elementary classroom work closely with parents, peers, administrators and the community to ensure that students are given the opportunity to learn.
+The Bachelor’s Degree in Elementary Education (BEd) is designed for Rio Salado College (RSC) students interested in completing their degree work for the teaching profession in elementary education.
+You will complete ten NCU courses that emphasize leadership skills and include field experiences in technology and assessment in the elementary classroom.

 BEd Degree Completion Program